fyngyrz/soyacro/README.md

 ## The Python files

 `soyacro.py` is the cgi you access on your webserver.
-You might put in a cgi-bin folder, along with the other two Python files, and then get to it with `http://mysite.com/cgi-bin/soyacro.py`, although I strongly recommend you rename it to something else, and change the `cginame` variable in `soyacro.py` to that name in order to provide a layer of "security by obscurity."
+You might put it in a cgi-bin folder, along with the other two Python files, and then get to it with `http://mysite.com/cgi-bin/soyacro.py`, although I strongly recommend you rename it to something else, and change the `cginame` variable in `soyacro.py` to that name in order to provide a layer of "security by obscurity."